Kurento/kurento/kurento-media-server/README.dev.md

 Image source: [kurento-media-server/Dockerfile](https://github.com/Kurento/kurento-docker/blob/master/kurento-media-server/Dockerfile).

-This Docker image contains a default local installation, as described in the official Kurento [documentation].
+This Docker image can be used to run *Kurento Media Server* (*KMS*) on any **x86** platform.
+It cannot be used on other architectures, such as ARM.
 These are the exact contents of the image:

-* A local `apt-get` installation of KMS.
+* A local `apt-get` installation of KMS, as described in the [Installation Guide](https://doc-kurento.readthedocs.io/en/latest/user/installation.html#installation-local).
-* All default settings, as found in `/etc/kurento/`.
-* Debug symbols installed, to allow getting useful stack traces in case the process crashes.
+* Debug symbols installed, as described in the [Developer Guide](https://doc-kurento.readthedocs.io/en/latest/dev/dev_guide.html#dev-dbg).
+This allows getting useful stack traces in case the process crashes.
 If this happens, please [report a bug](https://github.com/Kurento/bugtracker/issues).

-Running a Docker container **won't modify your host system** and **won't create new files** or anything like that.
-That's the idea of it being containerized!
-This is important to keep in mind for certain cases, for example if you use the RecorderEndpoint -which is supposed to create video files in the local filesystem-.

-If you need to insert or extract files from a Docker container, there is a variety of methods.
-You could use a [bind mount](https://docs.docker.com/storage/bind-mounts/), a [volume](https://docs.docker.com/storage/volumes/), change your [ENTRYPOINT](https://docs.docker.com/engine/reference/run/#entrypoint-default-command-to-execute-at-runtime) to generate the files at startup, or customize this Docker image to introduce any desired changes.
+* All **default settings** from the local installation, as found in `/etc/kurento/`.

-### Customizing this image
+## Working with this image

-We provide this Docker image as a nice *all-in-one* package for introductory purposes.
+The [Kurento Project](https://www.kurento.org/) provides this Docker image as a nice *all-in-one* package for introductory purposes.
 It comes with default settings, which is enough to let you try the [Kurento Tutorials](https://doc-kurento.readthedocs.io/en/latest/user/tutorials.html).

-However, for real-world application development, developers are encouraged to [base FROM](https://docs.docker.com/engine/reference/builder/#from) this Docker image and build their own, with any customizations that they need or want.
-That's the nice thing about how Docker containers work!
+For *real-world* application development, developers are encouraged to [base FROM](https://docs.docker.com/engine/reference/builder/#from) this Docker image and build their own, with any customizations that they need or want.
+That's the nice thing about how Docker containers operate!
 You can build your own images based on the previous work of others.

+Running a Docker container **won't modify your host system** and **won't create new files** or anything like that, at least by default.
+This is part of how Docker containers work, and is important to keep in mind for certain cases.
+For example, when using the [RecorderEndpoint](https://doc-kurento.readthedocs.io/en/latest/_static/client-javadoc/org/kurento/client/RecorderEndpoint.html) (which creates new files in the local filesystem) some users might be wondering where are the recordings being stored; the answer is *inside the container*.

+If you need to insert or extract files from a Docker container, there is a variety of methods: You could use a [bind mount](https://docs.docker.com/storage/bind-mounts/), a [volume](https://docs.docker.com/storage/volumes/), [export](https://docs.docker.com/engine/reference/commandline/container_export/) some files from an already existing container, change your [ENTRYPOINT](https://docs.docker.com/engine/reference/run/#entrypoint-default-command-to-execute-at-runtime) to generate the files at startup, or customize this Docker image to introduce any desired changes.